lloydroc/lloydroc.github.io/content/post/c/unix-daemon-example.md

 ## Manually Creating a Daemon in C using a Double Fork

-With the limitation of the glibc `daemon()` function we can programatically create a daemon using the *double fork* method.
+With the limitation of the glibc `daemon()` function we can programmatically create a daemon using the *double fork* method.

 ## C Code "Double Fork" Daemon Example